Revisiting wind wave growth with fully-coupled direct numerical simulations: Surface pressure distribution

 \subsection{Definitions}

-We now analyse the detailed structure of the surface pressure distribution $p_s$ relative to $h_w$, as it reveals the dynamics of the wind wave interaction.
+To understand better the dynamics of the wind wave interaction and to compare with theoretical formulations introduced in \S\ref{sec:intro_theory}, we proceed by analysing the detailed structure of the surface pressure distribution $p_s$.
+This is done by extracting the principal mode of the Fourier transformation, a method that was also used in previous numerical work, see e.g. \citet{KIHARA2007a,DRUZHININ2012a}.
 The structure of the pressure field is shown in figure \ref{fig:pressure_shear}(a) and clearly contains wave-induced signals, while also being influenced by the instantaneous turbulence.
 To distinguish the wave-induced effect from the turbulent fluctuation, we introduce phase averaging.
 For any quantity $q(x,y,z)$, the phase average is

 where $\lambda = 2\pi/k = L_0/4$ is the wavelength of the initial waves, and $N_{\text{w}}=4$ is the number of waves in the $x$ direction.
 The phase $\theta$ can be extracted from the surface elevation $h_w(x,y,t)$ and is therefore generalizable to cases which are not strictly sinusoidal.